-Pursuant to article 84 of the Articles, Mr. Ding Hongquan, a non-executive Director, and Mr. Zhu Da, an independent non-executive Director, would retire from office by rotation and, being eligible, would offer themselves for re-election as Directors at the AGM.
+Pursuant to article 84 of the Articles, Ms. Sun Xue Song, an executive Director, and Mr. Wang Wei, an independent non-executive Director, would retire from office by rotation and, being eligible, would offer themselves for re-election as Directors at the AGM.